-And while the peril in an approved drug might be less than diet supplements, the side effects are many.
+And while the peril in an approved drug might be less than with unapproved diet supplements, the side effects are many.
 The biggest decision is whether you want to live with them.
-Oily stools and faecal spotting and urgency are consequences that can change the way you live.
+Oily stools and fecal spotting and urgency are consequences that can change the way you live.

-Alli and Xenical are two diet drugs that are the only approved diet pills.
-Alli is the over-the-counter version of the by-prescription only Xenical (it is 50 percent strength).
+Alli and Xenical are the only two FDA-approved diet pills.
+Alli is the over-the-counter version of the prescription-only Xenical (it is 50 percent Xenical's strength).
 The active ingredient in both of these drugs is Orlistat, which is a gut lipase inhibitor, or fat blocker.
-It works by reducing the amount of fat our bodies absorb in the gut and eliminating it through bowel movements, which is why many of Orlistat's side effects are altered bowel activity.
+It works by reducing the amount of fat our bodies absorb in the digestive system and eliminating it through bowel movements, which is why many of Orlistat's side effects are altered bowel activity.
 The suggested triggers for a patient to start using this drug are a history of failed weight loss attempts using the standard behavioral method of a smart diet and exercise regimen, and the loss of at least 2.5 kilograms or 5.5 pounds using diet and exercise in the month prior to the first prescription.
 In addition, it is suggested that those taking Orlistat reduce their calorie consumption by 500 to 1000, and the amount of fat they consume to 30 percent of their diet.

-With the less-than-stellar clinical performance of Xenical in the eyes of many health experts, it's not surprising that much of the reaction to Alli's approval by the FDA was negative.
-Public Citizen called Alli's approval "reckless," and ConsumerAffairs.com's health advisers counsel caution.
+There was some negative reaction to approving an OTC weight loss drug.
+Public Citizen called Alli's approval "reckless," and ConsumerAffairs.com's health advisers counseled caution.
 Alli's gastrointestinal side effects are well publicized.
-However, according to a 2011 Obesity study, it could be these symptoms that change a person's behavior so long-term use is unnecessary.
-The report found that those who used the drug no longer saw a medical solution to obesity as their only option; they decreased their unhealthy eating habits and accepted any unpleasant consequences as a result of their eating behavior and the drug.
+However, according to a 2011 Obesity study, those unpleasant symptoms may help change a person's behavior so that long-term use is unnecessary.
+The report found that those who used the drug no longer felt that their only option to combating obesity was through a medical solution; they decreased their unhealthy eating habits and accepted any unpleasant consequences as a result of their eating behavior and the drug.

 This modest weight loss might not seem to be worth the side effects many users describe.
 But Alli is an over-the-counter weight-loss aid for which there is clinical data.
 Its known side effects have been documented.
 In 2006, Public Citizen petitioned the FDA to remove both Xenical and Alli from the market, saying these drugs could be harmful.
 While they haven't been removed from the market, in August of 2009, the FDA issued a statement saying it is reviewing safety information after getting 32 reports of serious liver injuries between 1999 and October 2008.
 Six were cases of liver failure, and 30 of the reports occurred outside the United States.
 The most commonly reported adverse events described in the 32 reports were jaundice (yellowing of the skin or whites of the eyes), weakness and abdominal pain; 27 of the cases resulted in hospitalization.